microsoft/MSIX-PackageSupportFramework/README.md

   ]
 }
 </pre>

+ ### Enabling the app to exit if the starting script encounters an error.
+ The scripting change allows users to tell PSF to exit the application if the starting script fails.
+To do this, add the pair "stopOnScriptError": true to the application configuration (not the script configuration).

+ ### stopOnScriptError can not be true while waitForScriptToFinish is false
+ This is an illegal configuration combination and PSF will throw the error ERROR_BAD_CONFIGURATION.

 ## Fixup Metadata
 Each fixup and the PSF Launcher has a metadata file in xml format.
 Each file contains the following